Frame sizes for glasses: What do eyeglass frame numbers mean?

 These numbers describe the size of your spectacle frames, specifically:

-All three of these measurements are specified in millimeters (mm).
+All three of these measurements are specified in millimetres (mm).

 For example, let's say you see these three numbers on the inside of your frames: 48-19-140.